AILab-CVC/UniRepLKNet/README.md

 ## ImageNet evaluation and training

-We give an example evaluation command
+We give an example evaluation command.

 Single-GPU
 ```